A beautiful San Diego sunset

 Scripps Ranch

-As part of the I-15 Corridor, Scripps Ranch is affordable and convenient.
+As part of the I-15 Corridor, Scripps Ranch is a bit pricier than the other neighborhoods on the list, but the location is unbeatable.
 Lake Miramar provides beautiful waterfront parks for residents to enjoy.
 Scripps Ranch is home to Alliant International University, making it a great location for college students.
 Renting in Scripps Ranch will give you easy access to both San Diego and La Jolla.

 Midway District